apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple Announces October Event for Macs: 'Scary Fast'**
+**Qualcomm Previews Snapdragon X Elite SoC: Oryon CPU Starts in Laptops**

-You can read more about it [here](https://www.macrumors.com/2023/10/24/apple-october-mac-event-2023/).
+You can read more about it [here](https://www.anandtech.com/show/21105/qualcomm-previews-snapdragon-x-elite-soc-oryon-cpu-starts-in-laptops-).

 ## Requirements
 - Python 3.8